iamsajidjaved/SEOIndexer/README.md

    ```

 5. **Set Up the Configuration File**
-   The project requires a `config/indexnow.php` file to specify your websites, sitemaps, and IndexNow keys.
+   The project requires a `config/indexnow.php` file to specify your websites, sitemaps, IndexNow keys, and ping services.
 Follow these steps:
    - **Check if `config/indexnow.php` Exists**: Navigate to the `config` directory in your project folder (`SEOIndexer/config`).
 If `indexnow.php` exists, proceed to edit it.
 If it doesn't exist, create it:
      ```bash
      touch config/indexnow.php